 Before you start, make sure that you have a properly calibrated system to obtain high-quality images.

-STEP 1: OPTIMIZING YOUR WORKSPACE FOR ACQUISITION
+STEP 1: PREPARING YOUR WORKSPACE

 Set up your workspace to have the tools you need ready for use.
-We recommend the following:
+We recommend the following, all available from the Workspace ribbon: